abstract road

 The State dropped the DUI.

-After several discussions with the State regarding the evidence, the State Dropped the DUI.
+After conversations with the State regarding the evidence and the defendant, the State Dropped the DUI.

 The State dropped the DUI.